ahmedjjameel/YOLO_OpenCV/README.md

-# Object detection using YOLO object detector
+# Objected Detection based on YOLO and OpenCV

 1. YOLO object detection in images